appsmithorg/appsmith/README.md

 -----------------

-Appsmith is a drag-and-drop tool to build sophisticated internal tools without having to wrestle with ever-upcoming new frontend technologies, or the cumbersome HTML/CSS.
+Appsmith is a **Visual MVC** Framework to build sophisticated internal tools without having to wrestle with ever-upcoming frontend technologies, or cumbersome HTML/CSS.

-You can build dashboards, forms, workflows by connecting to any API or Database, and deploy them with one click, ready to be shared with your users, with built-in support for Role-based Access control.
+You can build complex workflows using pre-built widgets (forms, tables, charts etc.), connect to any API or Database and even write conditional logic.
+Deploy apps with with a single-click and invite users with built-in Role-based Access control.

 API Support: REST & GraphQL APIs
 Database Support: PostgreSQL, MongoDB & MySQL